 Originally, I’d booked a tour I found on Viator.
 The original price was $75 USD, but it then became $95 by the time I got around to booking.
 But after finding a driver I liked and trusted, I asked if he’d take me to Meidum, El Lahun and Hawara for $75.
 After he accepted, I cancelled the tour.

 I still don’t regret hiring a private driver for the day, as I personally prefer to explore by myself without tour guides.
 But I think it makes sense for most people to do this trip with an official tour company.
-They’d surely be aware of the security situation, and the baksheesh money for the officers would already be included in the initial price.
+They’d surely be aware of the security situation, and the baksheesh money for the officers would already be included in the price.